tjgavlak/VendingMachine/README.md

     > ```
 3. The vending machine reads its inventory from an input file when the vending machine starts.
-4. The vending machine is automatically restocked each time the application runs.
+4. The vending machine will be empty and must load a fresh inventory each time the application runs.
+5. You may assume the vending machine does not stock different products in the same slot.
-5. When the customer selects "(1) Display Vending Machine Items", they're presented with a list of all items in the vending machine with its quantity remaining:
+6. When the customer selects "(1) Display Vending Machine Items", they're presented with a list of all items in the vending machine with its quantity remaining:
     - Each vending machine product has a slot identifier and a purchase price.
     - Each slot in the vending machine has enough room for 5 of that product.
     - Every product is initially stocked to the maximum amount.
     - A product that has run out must indicate that it's SOLD OUT.
-6. When the customer selects "(2) Purchase", they're guided through the purchasing process menu:
+7. When the customer selects "(2) Purchase", they're guided through the purchasing process menu:
     ```
     Current Money Provided: $2.00